leonardorifeli/resume/Readme.md

 ## About

-My name is **Leonardo Rifeli**, I'm 20 years old and I live in Joinville (SC).
-I'm about three years in the Web market has since come acquiring and honing my experiences.
-I am currently a **software engineer** developer at the **[ContaAzul](http://contaazul.com)**.
-I'm studying a **BA** in **Computer Engineering**.
-Contribute to open source projects and the web community as a whole.
+I'm 20 years old and I live in Joinville (SC).
+I'm been working with development for four years.
+I currently act as a developer **software engineer** at the **[ContaAzul](http://contaazul.com)** and studying a **BA** in **Computer Engineering**.

-I'm communicative, organized and responsible.
-My focus is teamwork with commitment and enthusiasm to solve problems in the most viable way.
+And, I Contribute to open source projects :D.

 Seek new knowledge and challenges to be constantly evolving.
-Since very young I am passionate about technology, I suit there are changes, I always try to improve and pass on my knowledge.
+I'm passionate about technology and I always try to improve and shared my knowledges.

 ## My Skills